vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-2.md

 ## Part 1: Docker Repository

 To deploy our application on Kubernetes, we will be using Docker containers.
-Those containers will need an image to run and we choose to store the images on a Huawei Cloud managed Docker repository called [SoftWare Repository for Container](https://www.huaweicloud.com/intl/en-us/product/swr.html), _SWR_ for short.
+Those containers will need an image to run and we chose to store the images on a Huawei Cloud managed Docker repository called [SoftWare Repository for Container](https://www.huaweicloud.com/intl/en-us/product/swr.html){:rel="nofollow"}
+or _SWR_ for short.
 An SWR will store your images and provide an HTTP address to each of them so that you can pull them from your Kubernetes cluster.
-To upload your newly created image, you can click on the “Upload through client” button in the upper right part of the Console.
-The Console will generate temporary credentials to the SWR.
+To upload your newly created image, you can click on the “Upload through client” button in the upper right corner of the Console.
+The Console will generate temporary credentials for the SWR.
 You will then be able to tag and push your image like so:

 ```bash
 docker tag [{Image Name}:{Tag name}] swr.ap-southeast-3.myhuaweicloud.com/{Organization Name}/{Image Name}:{Tag name}